Making Time for YOUR Passions

 Using a Planner to Make Time for Your Passions

 Did you know that having a physical planner can really be a lifesaver?
 This year I got a planner specifically for penciling in my projects.
 This is the first time I will be using more than one planner to help me stay on task.
-Although I have a standard notebook size planner that I use for day to day living, I know that having a planner specific to my crafts will help not forget the things that I enjoy.
-My mini-planner that I received from DaySpring at no cost houses all of my ideas including projects and things I want to do with my crafts.
+Although I have a standard notebook size planner that I use for day to day living, I know that having a planner specific to my crafts will help not to forget the things that I enjoy.
+My mini-planner that I received from DaySpring (aff) houses all of my ideas including projects and things I want to do with my crafts.

 Using a planner is one way that will help you to be intentional about pursuing your passions.

 Three Ways to Make Time for Your Passions

 - Consider getting a planner for your passions.
 By writing down the things you enjoy, you will have a visual reminder.
 This moves your thoughts from simply being ideas to something more tangible.
 For instance, I love coloring and I have plenty of coloring books to prove it.
 But only thinking about the act of coloring isn't doing it.
 When I write it down, I am more likely to remember to take a moment to sit down with one of my coloring books.